danadalis/LEMH-Server/README.md

 ```
 sudo service nginx restart && sudo service hhvm restart
 ```

 ##### **Set Nginx Worker Processes**
 Set worker processes to the number of CPUs you have available.
 We can find this information by using the `lscpu` command and editing the `nginx.conf` file.
-Enter whatever value `lscpu` lists under `CPU(s):   `
+Enter whatever value `lscpu` lists under `CPU(s):   `.
+Our config is set to `24`, this may be way too much for your specific server.
 ```
 lscpu
 sudo nano /etc/nginx/nginx.conf
 ```

 #### **Get Your PHP Installation Info**
-The latest version of HHVM now supports the `phpinfo` command, so you'll be able to get a lot of useful info about your installation.
+The newer versions of HHVM now support the `phpinfo` command, so you'll be able to get a lot of useful info about your installation.
 Here we're going to write a very basic php file that will give us this information.
 We're going to send it straight to your server's default folder, which will be `/var/www/html`.
 By contrast, domains will be using `/var/www/yourdomain.com/html`.
 ```
 echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php
 ```